 To enter as a graduate student, an applicant must have undergraduate preparation that includes at least three years of college physics and mathematics through differential equations.
 Applicants are judged on the basis of previous academic record, letters of recommendation, personal statement, research experience, and Graduate Record Exam (GRE) scores.
 Admission is competitive and is for the fall only.

-Applicants for admission must submit the following via their online application or mail directly to the department:
+Applicants for admission must submit the following via the Graduate School online application:

 Financial support is provided through university fellowships (incoming graduate students only) or department assistantships.
-To compete for fellowships awarded by the university, students must submit all application materials (including the GRE scores) to the department office by December 31.
-Supporting materials must be submitted to the Department of Astronomy.
+To compete for fellowships awarded by the university, students must submit all application materials (including the GRE scores) via the online Graduate School Application by December 31.

 For more information: Department of Astronomy, 2532 Sterling Hall, 475 North Charter Street, Madison, WI 53706-1582; 608-890-3775; fax 608-263-6386; firstname.lastname@example.org; www.astro.wisc.edu.